-The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at March 31, 2018, the Company had a cash balance of \$9,819,767 to settle current liabilities of \$355,526.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations.
+The Company manages its liquidity risk by ensuring that it has enough cash and cash equivalents on hand to meet its financial liabilities.
+As at June 30, 2018, the Company had a working capital surplus of \$10,428,905, the majority of which is comprised of cash balances of \$9,181,127, receivables and prepaid expenses of \$156,801, digital currencies of \$1,024,455 and deposits of \$382,955 to settle current liabilities of \$316,433.
 All of the Company's financial liabilities with the exception of the convertible debentures have contractual maturities of less than 30 days and are subject to normal trade terms.